abosedeabiodun31/hamoye_project/README.md

-### This reprository consist of all hamoye internship project.
+### This repository consist of all hamoye internship project.